haraka/node-address-rfc2821/README.md

 # Address Object

 The Address object is an interface to reading email addresses passed in at SMTP time.
-It parses all the formats in RFC-2821 and 2822, and supports correctly escaping email addresses.
+It parses all the formats in RFC-2821 and 2822, as well as UTF8 email addresses according to the RFCs 5890, 5891 and 5892 providing the domain in punycode when encountered It also supports correctly escaping email addresses.

 ## API